Words by Dom Buckham

-That small community has given Australia a sizeable portion of its musical exports including Tame Impala, Pond, Stella Donnelly and Carla’s tour buddies San Cisco whom she knows “from around.”
-It gets me thinking I should move to Fremantle to make some connections to which she laughs and says, “It’ll take you a week and you’ll know everyone!”
+That small community has given Australia a sizeable proportion of its musical exports including Tame Impala, Pond, Stella Donnelly and Carla’s tour buddies San Cisco whom she knows “from around.”
+It gets me thinking I should move to Fremantle to make some connections to which she laughs and says, “it’ll take you like a week and you’ll know everyone!”

-Her debut EP is called, simply, Carla Geneve – a good choice because it’s one hell of an introduction.
-It’s full of swirly, crunchy guitars and a rich live band sound, the EP not only showcases her powerful voice and songwriting skill, but it sounds like you’re in the room with them playing.
+Her debut EP is simply called Carla Geneve – a good choice because it’s one hell of an introduction.
+It’s full of swirly, crunchy guitars and a rich live band sound, the EP not only showcases her powerful voice and songwriting skill – it sounds like you’re in the room with them playing.

 The EP showcases Carla’s gift for writing lyrics.
-Each song has a beautiful vignette, she has a wonderful eye for detail about the human condition.
-It feels like she’s been inspired by literature, but she tells me she’s “not super into poetry.”
+Each song has a beautiful vignette, she has a have a wonderful eye for detail about the human condition.
+It feels like she’s been inspired by literature.
+But she tells me she’s “not super into poetry.”
 It’s mainly other musicians that inspire her lyrics.